trevor-makes/avr-binary-weighted-dac/README.md

 ## Displaying graphics on an oscilloscope

-[Analog video](https://en.wikipedia.org/wiki/Analog_television) displays like CRT TVs scan a dot across the screen in a fixed ([raster](https://en.wikipedia.org/wiki/Raster_scan)) pattern.
+[Analog video](https://en.wikipedia.org/wiki/Analog_television) displays like CRT TVs scan a dot across the screen in a fixed [raster](https://en.wikipedia.org/wiki/Raster_scan) pattern.
 To create a picture, an analog signal varies the intensity of the dot at precise times during the raster.

 With a [vector display](https://en.wikipedia.org/wiki/Vector_monitor) like an oscilloscope in X-Y mode, precise timing isn't required as the position of the dot is under full control and can simply be moved to wherever the display should be lit.

-A bitmap image can be drawn following the same raster order as analog video, but jumping from lit pixel to lit pixel and skipping unlit pixels in between.
-This way, the intensity of the dot doesn't need to vary at all; the brightness of individual pixels can be adjusted by varying how long the dot is held before moving to the next pixel.
+A bitmap image can be drawn following the same raster order as analog video, but jumping from pixel to pixel and skipping those that shouldn't be lit.
+This way, the intensity of the dot doesn't need to vary at all; the brightness of individual pixels can be adjusted by varying how long the dot is held in place before moving to the next pixel.

 Vector graphics like lines and curves are even simpler (and faster) as the X-Y position of the dot can directly trace the desired shape.
 When the X-Y position is controlled digitally, a fast line drawing algorithm like [Bresenham's](https://en.wikipedia.org/wiki/Bresenham's_line_algorithm) is useful.